EstebanHRasch/VaccineApp/README.md

 To run the application follow these steps:

-1. Use "npm init" to initialize npm package manager for our repository
+1. Use "npm init" to initialize npm package manager for your repository

 2. Clone in your own machine: